epsylon3/odbgscript/doc/ReadMe.txt

 $RESULT_1 to the opcode (text asm command)
 $RESULT_2 to the comment (like reference window).
 Repeat "REF addr" until $RESULT=0 to get next refs
-REF value counter is reset when addr changes
+REF value counter is reset when addr changes or forced with addr = 0
 Example:
+	REF 0 // RESET REF
 	continue:
 		REF eip,CODE
 		log $RESULT